• anna j. clutterbuck-cook

 21 Sunday Jul 2013

-Posted by Anna Clutterbuck-Cook in a sense of place
+Posted a sense of place

 Hanna’s in California this weekend, attending a bridal shower and enjoying a few days with our friends Diana and Collin.
 I’m in Pawtucket, Rhode Island, kitten-sitting for a friend who inadvertently adopted a wee kitten she found in the engine well of her car about six weeks ago (!).